FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

 solely on measurements observable external to the DUT/SUT.

-Special capabilities SHOULD NOT exist in the DUT/SUT specifically for benchmarking purposes.Any implications for network security arising from the DUT/SUT SHOULD be identical in the lab and in production networks.
+Special capabilities SHOULD NOT exist in the DUT/SUT specifically for benchmarking purposes.
+Any implications for network security arising from the DUT/SUT SHOULD be identical in the lab and in production networks.